The Nolans: 2009–2014: Solo careers, reformation and death of Bernie Nolan

 Most of the sisters have continued to work in show business, pursuing careers in acting, musical theatre, pantomime and touring.
 As an actress, Bernie had prominent TV roles in Brookside and The Bill, and toured in several stage shows, including the adaptation of the movie Flashdance in 2008.
 Coleen has mostly worked as a television presenter, hosting This Morning briefly in 2001 and appearing regularly as a panellist on Loose Women since 2000.

-Four of the sisters – Bernie, Denise, Linda, and Maureen – have played the role of Mrs Johnstone in the musical Blood Brothers.
+Four of the sisters – Bernie, Denise, Linda, and Maureen – have played the role of Mrs. Johnstone in the musical Blood Brothers.
 Both Maureen and Bernie have performed in productions of the comedy Mum's the Word, and they toured together in the show in 2008.

 Linda performed in the role of Maggie May at Blackpool's Central Pier for 10 years, clocking up more than 1,000 performances and toured with Prisoner Cell Block H – The Musical.
 Denise released one solo single on Pye in 1979 and two on Mercury in 1982.
 She has frequently performed a Judy Garland tribute show.
-In 2012, Anne released her debut solo album "Just One Voice".

-The Nolans reunited as a five-piece (Anne, Bernie, Coleen, Linda and Maureen) for one-off performances of "I'm In the Mood for Dancing" first for BBC One's All Time Greatest Party Songs, hosted by Tess Daly, which aired on 17 December 2005 and again on 9 August 2007 on Loose Women, but dismissed any immediate prospect of a full-scale reunion.
+The Nolans reunited as a five-piece (Anne, Bernie, Coleen, Linda and Maureen) for one-off performances of "I'm in the Mood for Dancing" first for BBC One's All Time Greatest Party Songs, hosted by Tess Daly, which aired on 17 December 2005 and again on 9 August 2007 on Loose Women, but dismissed any immediate prospect of a full-scale reunion.

 The Nolans announced in June 2009 that they were reforming for a UK and Ireland tour.
 Four members – Coleen, Bernie, Linda and Maureen – undertook the tour, in October and November 2009.
 The two other sisters, Anne and Denise, were not involved.